CyPhAi-Project/pricely/README.md

 Contains various example scripts demonstrating different use cases of the library.

 ### Analysis and Visualization Scripts (`scripts/`)
-Tools for analyzing results and visualizing data.
+Scripts for running the main synthesis algorithm, analyzing results, and visualizing data.

 ### Docker Setup (`docker/`)
 Docker configuration for reproducible environment setup.